Juul: Prevalence among adolescents

 A 2015 Stanford University study analyzing adolescents' perceptions of risks and benefits of conventional cigarettes and e-cigarettes found that some of the participants believed that e-cigarettes did not contain nicotine, only water vapor.
 Additionally, the 2017 Truth Initiative survey found 63% of teens and young adults did not understand that the Juul products they used always contains nicotine.
 A lack of educational programs and public health campaigns regarding the use of e-cigarettes and Juuls reflect how teenagers may perceive these devices as many of the risks are still unknown.
 Former PAX Labs CEO Goldman said to Fortune in 2016 that "Juul should not be used by those under the legal age, nor should any nicotine products, as stated by the U.S. Surgeon General."
 In 2018 Matt Myers, president of Campaign for Tobacco-Free Kids, said the design "misleads about risk" of addiction.

 Juul's resemblance to a flash drive and very compact size makes it easy to conceal, and its low vapor output and subtle scent, which can be passed off as perfume, mean that it can be used discreetly, even in class.
 Accordingly, it is easy to conceal in clothing or elsewhere; a high school in Newton, Massachusetts discovered a Juul disguised as a Sharpie, for instance.
 Juul's iPhone-reminiscent design, as well as its compact and high-tech design, are other commonly cited reasons for its rising popularity among young people.

 Juul's sweet flavors, especially the fruit and crème brûlée ones, are especially attractive to teenagers, according to journalists, academics, and the U.S. Food and Drug Administration.
 Unlike cigarette smoke's smell, Juuls can emit a fruity scent when vaped.
 In a 2016 study by the CDC and FDA, 31% of middle and high school students who use e-cigarettes claimed they used them due to the availability of flavors.
 In response, Juul renamed some flavors—"cool cucumber" to "cucumber", "crème brûlée" to "creme", and "classic menthol" to "menthol"—saying that it "heard the criticism" and "responded by simplifying the names and losing the descriptors."
-As of November 2018, Juul put a halt on all flavored pods to prevent the increase in teen usage.
+In November 2018, Juul discontinued all flavored pods to prevent the increase in teen usage.

 Many of Juul's early marketing campaigns were youth-oriented, with prominent use of social media, youth-friendly themes, and young models pictured using Juuls.
 In July 2019, Juul spent thousands of dollars to promote Juul as a smoking cessation to kids in schools.
 Juul made false claims about it being "completely safe" and presented opportunities for teens to become influencers for the company.
 In response to the FDA crackdown on Juul, the company announced they would be using real customers who were using the product to switch from smoking instead of models.
 As of November 2018, Juul has shut down their social media accounts.